-When Priscilla Ventura was eleven years old, she was at an audition for a singing role in a Kid’s show called Satellite TV.
-The audition was in Tijuana, Mexico, and she was there because she had been contacted by the Producer of the Show.
-He saw her competing in a singing competition that aired on TV Azteca: which is a popular TV Channel in Mexico.
-As she was auditioning for the Kid’s show, the Producer had asked Priscilla Ventura if she could act, host and, dance.
-She told him that she had never done any acting or hosting before that time: but she is willing to try, and so he had admitted her into the Show as one of the main hosts, doing comedy shorts.
+During the audition, the Producer had asked Priscilla Ventura if she could act, host or dance.
+She had never done any acting nor hosting before that time.
+She was willing to try.
+So he had admitted her into the Show as one of the main hosts, doing comedy shorts.
 That experience triggered Priscilla Ventura’s interest in acting.

 indieactivity: Did you study acting?

 Priscilla Ventura (PV): Yes I did, very little though.
-The acting classes I took were provided by the television show.
-Their academy was called El Cast.
+The acting classes I took were provided by the TV show.
+The academy is El Cast.
 Which provided the actors with singing, dancing, hosting, and acting lessons.
 My coach at the time was Nacho S. Fentanes.
-However, the most effective training or studying I had was the experience of being in front of a live audience and a camera for the show.
+However, the most effective training or studying was the experience in front of a live audience and a camera for the show.

 What acting technique do you use?